 fbpx

-BET+ to Shut Down as Paramount+ Absorbs Platform and Buys Out Tyler Perry’s Stake
+BET+ to Shut Down as Paramount+ Absorbs Platform After Buying Out Tyler Perry’s Stake

-Paramount is preparing to shutdown and absorb BET+ as a standalone streaming platform, folding the service into Paramount+ beginning in June as part of the company’s broader push to streamline its streaming ecosystem.
+Paramount is set to shut down BET+ as a standalone streaming platform, folding the service into Paramount+ beginning in June as part of the company’s broader effort to streamline its streaming ecosystem.

-The change means more than 1,000 hours of BET+ programming — including original series, films, and specials — will migrate to Paramount+, where the content will live within the platform’s existing BET Hub.
-The move leaves Paramount+ as the company’s primary subscription streaming service in the U.S. after previously operating multiple SVOD platforms.
+The move means more than 1,000 hours of BET+ programming — including original series, films, and specials — will migrate to Paramount+, where the content will live within the platform’s existing BET Hub.
+BET itself is already owned by Paramount Global, which acquired the network in 2001 through its predecessor Viacom, meaning the shift represents a consolidation within the company’s existing portfolio rather than a new acquisition.

 The news was shared internally by BET Networks President Louis Carr, whose memo to staff emphasized that the transition is meant to expand the reach of the network’s storytelling.